 This website documents a collaboration between a graphic design researcher, Dr Gill Brown, and the Centre for Neuroimaging Sciences at King’s College London, instigated by Dr Mattia Veronese.
 The collaboration involves both visual communication Projects and graphic design Workshops.

-The aim of the collaboration started in May 2017, lasting approximately 15 months and contributing to Gill’s PhD research at University of the Arts London (London College of Communication).
-The aim was to understand the issues involved when producing conceptual figures and to suggest means of addressing them, while bearing in mind the conventions and restrictions associated with visual communication within scientific peer groups.
+The initial phase of the collaboration started in May 2017, lasting approximately 15 months and contributing to Gill’s PhD research at University of the Arts London (London College of Communication).
+The aim was to understand the issues involved when producing scientific conceptual figures and to suggest means of addressing them, while bearing in mind the conventions and restrictions associated with visual communication within scientific peer groups.
 During this initial phase, the collaboration worked on:

-- An online gallery of visual elements, linked to a library of high resolution files and editable Adobe Illustrator files.
+- An online gallery of visual elements, linked to a library of high resolution image files and editable Adobe Illustrator files.
 These elements are specifically designed to be easily adapted and refined by the scientists themselves, who can include or remove details, and add text and annotation, to create bespoke conceptual figures.
-Examples of these elements are shown in the header images of this webpage and a pilot image gallery has been created to test this approach.
-The gallery will be built on and revised throughout the collaboration.

 - Pilot workshops, to give hands-on instruction in the use of Adobe Illustrator, with emphasis on the creation and editing of visual elements for use in conceptual figures.